5 Tips to Optimize Page Speed for Better SEO and User Experience

 Page load time is a pivotal element in the fiercely competitive arena of website development.
 If your rivals provide a comparable product or service but with quicker load times, they're likely to capture the attention of potential users.
 By evaluating your competitors' website speeds and comparing them with yours, you can identify areas for improvement.
 If their sites load more swiftly, it's a call to action for you to enhance your speed.
 Conversely, if their sites are slower, optimizing your page speed can offer you a significant advantage.
 Opting for premium web hosting is an excellent initial step towards refining your load times, ensuring your website stands out in both performance and user satisfaction.

 High-resolution images and videos are incredibly accessible to anyone these days.
 You can point your phone's camera and shoot if you can't find what you want online.
-This, combined with how easy it has become to upload media to websites, results in people putting up unnecessarily large media on their sites, drastically reducing load times.
+This, combined with how easy it has become to upload media to websites, results in people putting up unnecessarily large media on their sites, drastically reducing page speed.
 It's important to optimize images and videos so that they still look good but don't cripple your page speed.

 For images, it's essential to understand what file format works best for what situation.
 The JPG format is best for photographic images.
 GIFs and PNGs work better for background images, large-scale images, or solid colors.